-If the ABS light comes on and stays on while driving, stop as soon as possible and turn the ignition off.
-Start the engine again to reset the system.
-If the light stays on after driving at a speed above 20 km/h (13 mph), see your dealer for service.
+If the light comes on while driving, stop as soon as it is safely possible and turn off the vehicle.
+Then start the engine again to reset the system.
+If the ABS light stays on, or comes on again while driving, the vehicle needs service.
 A chime may also sound when the light comes on steady.

-If the regular brake system warning light is not on, the vehicle still has brakes, but not antilock brakes.
-If the regular brake system warning
+If the ABS light is the only light on, the vehicle has regular brakes, but the antilock brakes are not functioning.